AndreasFerdinand/CloudCopy/README.md

 Just download and extract the file `CloudCopy-win-<version>.x64.zip` from the the release-page and use the executable `CloudCopy.exe`.

 ## Supported Entities
-Currently the following entities are allowed as target:
+Currently the following entities are supported:

 * Appointment
 * CodTimeReport